timescale/docs/mst/integrations/prometheus-mst.md

     These details are used when setting up your Prometheus installation, in the `prometheus.yml` configuration file.
-This allows you to make this Managed TimescaleDB endpoint a target for Prometheus to scrape.
+This allows you to make this Managed Service for TimescaleDB endpoint a target for Prometheus to scrape.

 1. Use this sample configuration file to set up your Prometheus installation, by substituting `<PORT>`, `<HOST>`, `<USER>`, and `<PASSWORD>` with those of